 We are very excited to have Xtreme join Almosta Farm.
 His genetics speak for themselves with his sire: HSC Steel Reserve and dam: RTH Xena.
 He has a great foot and leg under him, structurally correct and well muscled.
 But most of all a great disposition that I am sure will be passed on.
 He will have his first breeding season this year consisting of 5 females.

-Looking forward to his first calf crop in 2017.
+We are excited to see his calf crop in 2019.

 It is with a very heavy heart to inform you all of Yankee’s passing.

 He wasn’t aware that he was coming to Almosta Farm in Jan.
 2005 to become their first bull and all of the “life lessons” he was going to have to teach me about bulls.
 He not only had the patience and grace, but I believe a sense of humor with his teachings.
 I think I saw a time or two, him rolling his eyes as if to say; “it’s just Mom”.
 He never had a bad day; always treating me with kindness and respect.

 He always had a twinkle in his eye and only asked for a brushing now and then.
 He leaves behind a legacy of offspring that will not only carry on his conformation traits but also his sweet disposition.